CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     to dynamically determine a task's priority level as well as when it's due.
 In the com.centurylink.mdw.demo.bugs package create a new Java Source asset named Prioritization.java with [code from GitHub](https://github.com/CenturyLinkCloud/mdw-demo/blob/master/assets/com/centurylink/mdw/demo/bugs/Prioritization.java).
-    The logic here is very straightforward, but it's worth mentioning an annotation we haven't seen before:
+    The logic here is very straightforward, but it's worth mentioning this annotation we haven't seen before:
     ```
     @RegisteredService(PrioritizationStrategy.class)
     public class Prioritization ...